-- If ice gets into this breather hole it tricks the nozzle into thinking that the gas tank is full and it will automatically shut off, this is a safety measure which is built into gas nozzles.
+- If ice gets into this breather hole, it tricks the nozzle into thinking that the gas tank is full and it will automatically shut off; this is a safety measure that is built into gas nozzles.

 - The power to your gas pump should be off while attempting this gas nozzle defrost technique.

-- Hold the nozzle with the spout pointing up and slowly pour gas line antifreeze down into the spout and wait at least a couple of minutes.
+- Hold the nozzle with the spout pointing up, slowly pour gas line antifreeze down into the spout, and wait at least a couple of minutes.
 Make sure you do not accidentally press the gas trigger lever on the nozzle while doing this; you don’t want to spray the gas onto your clothes or face.